ipfs-inactive/blog/content/post/108-js-ipfs-0.50.0.md

 In the diagram above you can see that as the number of pinned items increases, so does the time it takes to add the next pin.
 There's a steep increase at 8,192 pins, which is when the first bucket is considered full and multiple buckets are created which then involves more operations to add the next pin.

-js-ipfs@0.47.0 exhibits this very severly, go-ipfs@0.6.0 less so but the performance degredation is still visible.

-The performance of the approach taken by js-ipfs@0.50.0 compares very favourably and is essentially only limited by the peformance of the underlying datastore.
+The performance of the approach taken by js-ipfs@0.50.0 compares very favourably to that of previous versions and is essentially only limited by the peformance of the underlying datastore since it has switched to simple puts and gets without the overhead of creating a data structure.

 ## 🍫 Uint8Arrays

 In the beginning there were Arrays.
 Simple arrays that could hold all sorts of mixed types, could not be optimised very well and were an abstraction over blocks of memory.

-Then Node.js came along introduced the [Buffer](https://nodejs.org/api/buffer.html) - suddenly JavaScript developers could access memory (sort of) directly!
+Then Node.js came along and introduced the [Buffer](https://nodejs.org/api/buffer.html) - suddenly JavaScript developers could access memory (sort of) directly!
 These things held numbers with an integer value range of 0-255 and were blazingly fast.
 JavaScript was starting to look like a proper language that you could do resource intensive work in.

 The authors of the [ECMAScript](https://tc39.es) standard took note and introduced [TypedArray](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray)s, of which there are many variations but the one we are most interested in is the [Uint8Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array).